epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 - Team work, team performance and work process;
 - Organization's strategy, goals, and culture;

-Some of them you are going to discuss more often than others.
-We are going to deep dive those in the blog.

 ### Update Questions

-Questions you may ask as a check-in or ice-breaker:
+Questions you may ask as a check-in or ice-breaker during one-on-ones:

 - What's top of your mind?
 - What went well this cycle?